Maverick2318/python_multiprocessing/README.md

-Here is a nice explanation of Parallel Processing in Python: https://stackabuse.com/parallel-processing-in-python/
+Here is a nice explanation of Parallel Processing in Python.
+You can read up to and including the section called "Running a Function in Parallel with Python": https://stackabuse.com/parallel-processing-in-python/

 Time comparison
 ---------------